Categorical Reparameterization with Denoising Diffusion models: Conclusion

 \section{Conclusion}

-We introduced \textsc{ReDGE}, a diffusion-based approach to categorical reparameterization that leverages the fact that, for categorical distributions supported on simplex vertices, the denoiser is available in closed form, yielding a training-free differentiable sampling map from Gaussian noise to $\targ{\param}{}{}$.
-We analyzed the small-noise regime (playing the role of a temperature) and explained how near-constant transport regions and sharp decision boundaries arise as the relaxation tightens, leading to uninformative gradients.
-The resulting family of estimators includes practical hard variants and recovers \sthrough\ and \reinmax\ as one-step special cases, while allowing parameter-dependent initializations that improve performance with limited diffusion overhead.
+We introduced \textsc{ReDGE}, a diffusion-based approach to categorical reparameterization that leverages the fact that, for categorical distributions, the denoiser is available in closed form, yielding a training-free differentiable sampling map from Gaussian noise to $\targ{\param}{}{}$.
+We analyzed the effect of $\tk{1}$ (playing the role of a temperature) and explained how near-constant transport regions and sharp decision boundaries arise as the relaxation tightens, leading to uninformative gradients.
+The resulting family of estimators includes hard variants and recovers \sthrough\ and \reinmax\ as one-step special cases.
+Beyond improving default schedules and diagnostics for robust hyperparameter selection, a promising direction is to reduce residual bias using REBAR/RELAX-style control variates, treating \textsc{ReDGE} as a strong base pathwise estimator.

-A natural direction for future work is to explicitly correct for the residual bias.
-Our construction already contains all the ingredients needed for REBAR/RELAX-style control variates: a differentiable soft reparameterization, an almost exact parameter-free discrete reparameterization, and even an approximate differentiable conditional reparameterization via a forward–backward DDIM process.
+\paragraph{Impact statement.} This paper presents work whose goal is to advance the field of Machine Learning.
+There are many potential societal consequences of our work, none which we feel must be specifically highlighted here.